psiace-archive/awesome-stars/README.md

 - [rocky-linux/rocky](https://github.com/rocky-linux/rocky) - Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux created in response to the effective discontinuation of CentOS.
 - [first20hours/google-10000-english](https://github.com/first20hours/google-10000-english) - This repo contains a list of the 10,000 most common English words in order of frequency, as determined by n-gram frequency analysis of the Google's Trillion Word Corpus.
 - [mbrubeck/fast-rust](https://github.com/mbrubeck/fast-rust) - A book about performance optimization in the Rust programming language
-- [protontypes/open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - Listing of worldwide open technology projects preserving a stable climate, energy supply and vital natural resources.  https://opensustain.tech/
+- [protontypes/open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A curated list of open technology projects to sustain a stable climate, energy supply, and vital natural resources.
 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [pingcap/awesome-database-learning](https://github.com/pingcap/awesome-database-learning) - A list of learning materials to understand databases internals
 - [jubalh/awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff